vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 decoding, preparation, or synth-export diagnostics.
 Larger probes and output captures remain ignored.

+## Share ranked collection-candidate selection

+SonyPS1, SonyPS2, SquarePS2, and TamsoftPS1 now use `bestMatches` for
+highest-score selection and ordered ties.
+Compatibility and affinity remain
+format-owned: mismatched body sizes and driver IDs are excluded, SonyPS2 still rejects ambiguous weak bank matches, and Tamsoft retains its music-bank and sole-generation fallback rules.
+Filename/path interpretation is deliberately unchanged because these drivers use different archive and directory policies.

+The helper lives in the existing collection-discovery header.
+Negative scores reject candidates; zero remains a valid fallback.
+Results borrow the candidate vector, with temporary vectors rejected at compile time.
+No collection policy object or scoring framework is introduced.
+Five repeated loops become one, removing 37 production lines overall.
+The committed test adds ten lines.

+All 20 CTest targets pass.
+Captures retain identical collection keys, names, member IDs, binder presence, and reported issues across 61 discovery results from the four formats.
+An ignored ASan/UBSan probe verifies 488,281 ordered score combinations, including empty inputs, invalid candidates, zero-score fallbacks, and ties, plus compile-time rejection of temporary input vectors.
+The capture hook was removed from Session after verification.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding